omissis/goarkitect/README.md

 This project gives developers the ability to describe and check the architecture of a project and check it is respected at any time.

+## TODO

+- add docs to tell what options each expression support (even better: enforce that using type system)

 ## Desired usecases

 if a folder: